justanotherdot/justanotherdot/site/posts/fools-gold-time-estimates.md

 author: Ryan James Spencer
 date: 2019-10-15T09:02:35.229078718+00:00
 tags: [fools gold, back of the envelope]
+image: fools-gold-time-estimates.jpg
+summary: >-
+  It would be fantastic if we knew the future.
+With that knowledge we could plan with the utmost precision.
+But we are not clairvoyant.
+We actively exercise a process of guesses we dress up in the fancier name of "estimates".
+Enrico Fermi would feel these guesses are fine so long as you are within an order of magnitude.
+This form of educated guess is also known as a "back of the envelope" calculation and most random guesses are not doing anything near this level of rigor.
+Back of the envelope calculations take rough approximations, simplified assumptions, and various tidbits of top-of-the-mind knowledge to calculate a ballpark figure.
+hero_font_color: black-bis
 ---

 It would be fantastic if we knew the future.
 With that knowledge we could plan